20 Skills Recruiters Screen For in Product Designer Resumes

 - What are the most important skills for a Product Designer resume?

 - The top skills for Product Designer resumes include Adobe Creative Cloud software, Adobe Illustrator, Adobe Photoshop, Adobe XD, Cascading style sheets CSS.
-These are the tools and technologies most frequently required in Product Designer job postings, according to O*NET occupational data (SOC 15-1255).
+These are the tools and technologies most frequently required in Product Designer job postings based on verified occupational data.

 - How many skills should I list on my Product Designer resume?